 Translated from Urdu by Ravina Aggarwal

-A collection of 12 stories, each story peppered with local flavour retaining the unique words like abiley and ama , depicts some of the dilemmas of Ladakhi society.
-It also sheds light on the after-effects of the Partition, where in the borders divided family and friends separated by a few kms.
+A collection of 12 stories, each story peppered with local flavour retaining unique words like abiley and ama , depicts some of the dilemmas of Ladakhi society.
+It also sheds light on the after-effects of the Partition, where the borders divided family and friends separated by a few km.
 Each story begins with a beautiful illustration depicting the story.

 ” I gazed at the panorama around me for a while and then descended on the trail that Angmo and I had walked forty years ago.
 I wished I could rest my tired head against this earth, stamped with the traces of our youthful footsteps.
 There used to be such solitude here, such peace, sometimes progress can be so disastrous.”